 Results from Z87 South clearly demonstrate a mineral continuity that extends south beyond the limit of Z87.
-The 2019 drill targets in Z87 South have successfully broadened mineralization over 600 metres along strike and over 350 metres down dip, and management believes there remains excellent potential for further growth based on favourable geology, geophysics and lack of drill density.
+The 2019 drill targets in Z87 South successfully broadened mineralization over 600 metres along strike and over 350 metres down dip, and management believes there remains excellent potential for further growth based on favourable geology, geophysics and lack of drill density.
 The discovery of this mineralized extension is a result of the Company's new understanding of the structural influence on mineralization across the deposit and the regional trend.
 Based on measurements taken on outcrops and in the mined pit-constrained walls, the Company directed drilling further to the west with the intention of targeting a mineralized zone that it suspected historic drilling may have missed.
-This zone will remain a priority target area for subsequent phases of drilling as the Company aims to define the extent of this new mineral zone.

 Results from the J Zone have significantly extended the boundaries of known mineralization to the north east and south west in the J4 Zone, well beyond the formerly mined J4 pit.
 Shallower intercepts from certain holes are believed to be mineral extensions from the neighbouring J5 mineral zone, suggesting the J4 and J5 zones may prove to be one and the same.
 Results also demonstrate a near surface continuity extending the mineralization up to 1.2 km to the south west beyond the limit of the former J5 pit.
 The discovery of this mineralized extension is a result of the Company's new understanding of the structural influence on mineralization across the deposit and the regional trend.
-The Company has begun to outline future drill targets to further improve resolution and continue defining the mineral boundaries along the Troilus trend.
+The Company began to outline future drill targets to further improve resolution and continue defining the mineral boundaries along the Troilus trend.

-Subsequent to the end of the quarter, the Company released an updated mineral resource estimate, which was effective October 31, 2019.
+The Company released an updated mineral resource estimate, which was effective October 31, 2019.
 Total estimated indicated mineral resource increased to 4.71 million ounces AuEq and total estimated inferred mineral resource increased to 1.76 million ounces AuEq.
 Pit-constrained estimated mineral resources in the indicated mineral resource category increased by 910,000 ounces AuEq from the previous estimate dated November 19, 2018.
 Underground tonnage decreased by 24% while underground grade in the indicated mineral resource category improved from 1.5 g/t AuEq to 1.86 g/t AuEq from the 2018 mineral resource estimate.
 See Current Mineral Resource Estimate.